haninekkoub/HaniNekkoub/README.md

 - I'm currently freelancing, also looking for interesting job offers 😬
 - Live in Algeria, working globally 🌍
+- Love trying new tech and learning things 🚀
+- Working with Next.js, Astro, and React to build amazing websites 💻
+- Enjoy a good challenge and creating imaginative animations 🎨

 Portfolio - [Hani.wtf](https://Hani.wtf/)